Skip to content

 Scoliosis Care in Boulder

-Most cases are mild; curves may worsen as children mature.
+Most cases are mild, but curves may worsen as children mature.
 An especially severe spinal curve may reduce the chest cavity, making it difficult for the lungs to function properly.

 What Are Some Symptoms?

-There are several signs that may indicate scoliosis.
-If one or more of the following signs is noticed, schedule an appointment today at our clinic:
+If you notice one or more of the following signs, schedule an appointment today at our clinic for a thorough evaluation:

-• Shoulders are uneven—one or both shoulder blades may stick out
+• Uneven shoulders or shoulder blades that stick out

-• Head is not directly centered above the pelvis
+• Head not directly centered above the pelvis

-• Changes in the appearance or texture of the skin, such as dimples, hairy patches, or color
+• Changes in skin texture (dimples, hairy patches, or color)

-• The entire body leans to one side
+• The entire body leaning to one side

-An abnormally curved spine is usually diagnosed by physical examination, X-ray, spinal radiograph, CT scan, or MRI.
-The Cobb Method is used to measure the curve—the higher the number of degrees, the more severe the condition.
+An abnormally curved spine is typically diagnosed by physical examination and advanced imaging like X-rays or MRIs.
+The Cobb Method is used to measure the curve; the higher the number of degrees, the more severe the condition.

 Every practice member has a unique space to experience healing from within with NetworkSpinal™ care.
-After detailed testing has been completed, our doctors determine what’s affecting your nerve system.
-A unique care plan is created to address the issue.
+After detailed testing has been completed, our doctors determine what’s affecting your nerve system to create a unique plan that addresses the root issue rather than a temporary fix.

-Drs.
-Daniel & Richelle Knowles are widely regarded as two of the top, leading-edge, NeuroStructural health practitioners in the world.
-By addressing, resolving, and retraining the structural shifts in your spine, they help you heal.
-They also help with the behavioral patterns that impact your experience and perception of the world.
+Dr. Daniel Knowles and Dr. Richelle Knowles are widely regarded as leading-edge NeuroStructural health practitioners.
+By resolving and retraining the structural shifts in your spine, they help you move beyond physical limitations to improve your perception and experience of the world.

 A case study involved a 75-year-old male practice member who came to our practice for wellness care complaining of mild to moderate shoulder pain.
 A lumbar scoliosis with a Cobb angle of 11 degrees was found on a standing radiograph.
 Our doctors implemented a care plan using a low-force, tonal chiropractic adjustment technique to make the necessary changes.